 From the workplace environment to commissioning new buildings and implementing significant infrastructure programmes, our members work in a variety of roles.
 They play an important role in shaping the physical environment at all levels.

-The profession is led by Sherin Aminossehe, Head of GPP and Chief Operating Officer, Government Property Unit and the GPP board, which comprises senior property specialists from across government.
+The profession is led by Janet Young, the government’s Chief Property Officer, and the GPP board, which comprises senior property specialists from across government.

-Sherin and the board are supported by the GPP team, which is part of the Government Property Unit and works to:
+Janet and the board are supported by the GPP team, which is part of the Office of Government Property and works to:

 - attract and retain talented individuals to the profession